IncharaS/github-activity-dbt/README.md

 - **Event Trends**: Track GitHub event trends over time.
 - **Bot Activity Analysis**: Focus on bot activity patterns and how bots impact event distribution.
 - **Automated Pipeline**: The entire ETL process is automated, ensuring timely updates to the dataset.
+- **Interactive Dashboards**: Dashboards have been **published on Tableau Public**, providing an accessible view of key insights and trends.

 ---

 ### **Running the Project**: